Amacozatl (MH663r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name Amacozatl (the name of a river in the hotlands, and perhaps translating as "Water From the Amacoztic Trees") is attested here as pertaining to a man.
+This black-line drawing of the compound glyph for the personal name Amacozatl (perhaps "Yellow Paper River"), attested here as pertaining to a man.
 The glyph consists of a square sheet of paper (amatl) with a short stream of water (atl) running by and touching the lower right corner of the piece of paper (amatl).
 The stream has three droplets splashing off, each droplet taking the form of a small circle.
 The stream has thing black lines of current running down the middle.
-The "coz" (yellow) part of the name is not shown visually.
+The -coz- (from coztic, yellow) part of the name is not shown visually.
+If the paper were painted yellow, that would have taken care of it.

 Description, Credit: